-The new design allowed my artwork to sit close to the top of the bottle where I felt it looked so much more comfortable.
+The new design allowed my artwork to sit close to the top of the bottle and it looked more 'comfortable'.
 I took the prototype chrome stopper to a small machine shop in town and asked about having them made.
 They were not interested and it took me 3 or 4 weeks to get them to give me a price.
 They figured it was a waste of their time and I understood; after all here is this little old lady asking for bottle stoppers!
-I got a lot of different brands of bottles (wine, liquor, oil) from the local recycling center and perfected the stopper shape so it fit the vast majority of the bottles.
 I ordered 100 pieces for my own use.
-I was pleased with the results, everything was in proportion and I had so many more design possibilities with the lower profile stainless bottom.
+I never thought about being in the stopper business.

-Woodturning friends saw the stoppers and wanted them, they showed their friends and club members and thus was created the SS Niles Bottle Stoppers!
+Woodturning friends saw the stoppers and wanted them, they showed their friends and club members and thus was created the SS Niles Bottle Stoppers.
 I presented them at a woodturning symposium in Gainsville, GA. in April, 2005 and started selling to the public on my website in July, 2005.
 This was an 'accidental' business.
-The machine shop and I applied for a patent for my (then) style 301 and it was granted in 2008: patent D575,639..
-Then in 2014, I saw stoppers that had a flat bottom and sent the picture below to the machine shop and said I wanted to put that on my stoppers, too.
-We numbered these 701 and they became more popular than the cone (301) style and in 2014 we were granted patent D758,853 These are "design" patents which were granted because of our total design with the 3 o-rings and specific taper of the working part.

 Glass blowers and fused glass workers found my website and asked about stoppers compatible with glass.
-I told them I was a woodturner, I knew nothing about glass but if they told me what they needed, it could be made.
+Being a woodturner, I knew nothing about glass.
+They told me what they needed and I had it made.
 Next stone workers, bead workers, porcelain, door knobs, granite and lava rocks.
 Each dictated what they wanted or needed so the stoppers for that particular craft were designed by the artists themselves.
 By this time I needed to find a larger, more professional machine shop to handle the orders.
-I have sold over 400,000 of my stoppers since offering them at that first trade show in 2005.
+I have sold over 425,000 (as of Jan.
+2018) of my stoppers since offering them at that first trade show in 2005.
 Because of competitor confusion, I changed my product numbers to be thousands (thousands are better than hundreds!) so the 301 is now my SS-6000 and the 701 is now SS-8000.

-One of my customers who is a glass blower designed an exclusive stopper for PAU Vodka in Hawaii and we designed a custom cork-style stainless steel stopper for PAU's top-shelve brand (1st pic below).
-The PAU company signed the design over to me exclusively and it is SS-6500 and there is a patent pending.
-Another customer who does high-end jewelry was commissioned to create a solid gold and sterling silver lion structure for the top of a stopper for a $4,000 decanter and they loved our stainless cork style.
-Picture on right has a patent pending, also.
-This will be for larger top-shelf liquor bottles and decanters.
+A glass blower and good customer designed an exclusive stopper for PAU Vodka in Hawaii and we designed a custom cork-style stainless steel stopper for PAU's top-shelve brand (1st pic below).
+The PAU company signed the design over to me exclusively and it is SS-6500 and there it is patented.
+Another customer and friend who creates high-end men's jewelry needed an exclusive stopper for a solid gold lion structure he designed for the top of a stopper to fit a $4,000 decanter and he loved our stainless cork style.
+Together we designed the 'decanter' stopper, which is also patented.

 All my products are Made in America!
 I firmly believe we should keep OUR economy in OUR country.
-Woodturners who remember Stubby lathes, knew Bill Rubenstein and Bill introduced me to Precision Crafted Products in MO.
+Woodturners who remember Stubby lathes, knew Bill Rubenstein who insisted I get a "better machine shop" and introduced me to Precision Crafted Products in MO.
 Their honesty and attention to detail, fine quality machining and extra care in packing was impressive; since 2014 they have been manufacturing all my stoppers and mandrels.
 My stoppers are made from FDA 304 grade stainless, they have been tested by the FDA and I make sure I have all the mill certs to back that up because if I say they are "304", they darn well better be!
-Please beware of knock-offs of my stoppers and mandrels and just about everything I have to offer.

 Today I still sell my woodturning work through artisan galleries so I am not just a supplier, I use my products.
 I support and promote my customers' work on the Artists' Gallery page where I put links to their websites or where their work can be purchased.
 I enjoy and am proud to have their work displayed.